Soong19/NanoDB/doc/lab2.md

    to the aggregate and group by node
 4. Implement Aggregation expression with `GROUP BY` and `HAVING`: Add a filter node as the parent node

+## Task #5: Extra Credit

+> Implementing a LimitOffsetNode

+Do not forget to perform test on it though it is easy to implement.